fetchai/agents-aea/packages/fetchai/agents/simple_service_registration/README.md

 ## Description

-This agent is used in the "Guide on Writing a Skill" section in the documentation.
+This agent is used in the "Guide on Writing a Skill" section of the documentation.
 On start, it registers its service on the `SOEF`, and on termination it unregisters it.

 ## Links